drghirlanda/alex/Docs/AlexManual.md

 - **XOffset** and **YOffset**: Offset from the center of the screen, in pixels.
-In Table \ref{stimuli}, all stimuli are centered except for the reward stimulus Smiley, which is displayed 150 pixels above center (negative Y values place stimuli above center, negative X values place them left of center).
+In Table \ref{stimuli}, all stimuli are centered except for Smiley, which is displayed 150 pixels above center (negative Y values place stimuli above center, negative X values place them left of center).